Following the Human Thread in Social Navigation: Results

 \section{Results}

-Section~\ref{res:main} presents our findings regarding Social Navigation, whereas Section~\ref{res:ablation} conducts an ablation analysis concentrating on adaptable information and the role of the trajectory history length.
-Furthermore, Section~\ref{res:qualitative} provides a qualitative exploration of our outcomes.
+Section~\ref{res:main} outlines our findings on Social Navigation, along with an ablation analysis of adaptable information.
+Additionally, Section~\ref{res:qualitative} offers a qualitative examination of our results, and an analysis of the role played by the latent vector $\hat{z}_t$.
+A more detailed analysis and further qualitative results can be found in the Appendix.

-\paragraph{Simulator.} We utilize our \modelname on Habitat 3.0\cite{puig2023habitat}, a simulation platform designed for human-robot interaction within domestic settings.
-This platform offers precise humanoid simulation capabilities with a strong focus on collaborative tasks such as Social Navigation and Social Rearrangement.
-It offers a vast library of avatars featuring multiple gender representations, body shapes, and appearances, facilitated by SMPL-X~\cite{SMPL-X:2019}.
+\paragraph{Simulator.} We tested \modelname on Habitat 3.0~\citep{puig2023habitat}, a simulation platform designed for human-robot interaction within domestic settings.
+This platform offers precise humanoid simulation capabilities with a focus on collaborative tasks such as Social Navigation and Social Rearrangement.
+It offers a vast library of avatars featuring multiple genders, body shapes, and appearances.
 Furthermore, it employs an oracle policy to generate movement and behavior, enabling programmable control of avatars for navigation, object interaction, and a range of other movements.

-\paragraph{Baselines.} The baselines we employ in our study are drawn from Habitat 3.0~\cite{puig2023habitat} and consist of: